Sajad-Hussaini/Sajad-Hussaini/README.md

-## 👋 Hi, I'm S.M.
+## 🤝 Greetings, I'm S.M.
 Sajad Hussaini!

 🏗️ **Civil Engineer | Structural & Earthquake Engineering Researcher**
 🎓 Bachelor's in Civil Engineering | Master's in Structural Engineering | PhD in Sustainable Built Environment

 Experienced in:
-🔹 stochastic ground motion simulation and its applications in engineering practice
+🔹 Stochastic ground motion simulation and its applications in engineering practice
-🔹 engineering design and retrofit of buildings
+🔹 Engineering design of structures and retrofit of buildings
-🔹 data analysis and machine learning
+🔹 Data analysis and machine learning

 ---